Structure of the Dead Sea

 radiation.
 This evaporation has an annual daily average of 12.1 cubes, while in

-July it can reach 18 cubes a day.
+July it can reach 18 cubes a day, resulting in the crystallization of salt on the lake.

 The amount of water supplied by the River Jordan, the streams’